giniedp/nw-buddy/docs/nw/models-extraction.md

 return Buffer.concat([header, second])
 ```

 then use `texconv.exe` to convert to png.
-If that fails (usually textures including `_ddna` in the path), convert again but with `rgba` format
+If that fails, convert again but with `rgba` format

+Normal maps (`Bumpmap` or files with `_ddna`) need to be converted with following flags
+- `-inverty`
+- `-reconstructz`
+- `-f rgba`

 # Convert to Collada

 use https://github.com/Markemp/Cryengine-Converter to convert the models to collada format.

 We already have pairs of Model/Material.
 But the tool does not have a material option and sometimes fails to detect the material file.
-For that i have a pending patch that i wanted to submit as pull request but have not done yet.
+For that i have a pending patch that i wanted to submit as pull request but have not yet done so.
 Can provide the binary though.

 when model is converted, the `.dae` file includes all materials and paths to all its textures.
 Absolute texture paths look like this